swisskyrepo/PayloadsAllTheThings/Server Side Request Forgery/README.md

 ![notsosecureblog-awskey](https://www.notsosecure.com/wp-content/uploads/2019/02/aws-cli.jpg)

-Then use the credentials with `aws s3 ls s3://elasticbeanstalk-us-east-2-[ACCOUNT_ID]/`.
+Then we use the credentials with `aws s3 ls s3://elasticbeanstalk-us-east-2-[ACCOUNT_ID]/`.

 ### SSRF URL for Google Cloud